luisale9826/Java-Projects/README.md

-Name: Java-Projects
+# Java-Projects

-Description: In this repository you will find the most relevant Java projects that I have been involved on my major.
+## Owner: Luis Alejandro Bonilla

-Owner: Luis Alejandro Bonilla
+**Description:** In this repository you will find the most relevant Java projects that I have been involved on my major.

-Description Files' location for the projects:
+### Description Files' location for the projects:

 - Java-Projects/Android/Project Description.txt
 - Java-Projects/API/Proyecto/Project Description.txt